Serverless COBOL in Knative

 Give it a few seconds to come up, then check that the cobolformation service is available and is serving on an external IP address.

 You can use that address to post to the API with curl.
-You can copy and paste the example from the README, just make sure to update for your cobolformation endpoint.

 The CloudEvent data payload is sent to the COBOL application and the returned results show the passed arguments were modified accordingly.

 This is a relatively simple example, but it should be straightforward to upgrade the wrapper and the COBOL application for your own usage as necessary.